CIRALabs/high-assurance-dids-with-dns/sandbox/SUBDOMAIN.md

-# Steps to Create a Subdomain
+# Steps to Create a Trust Root Subdomain

+## Introduction

-A technical prototype has been developed to demonstrate the did doc verification process.
-In short the following steps are undertaken:
+A technical prototype has been developed to demonstrate the did doc verification process as part of a trusted root domain.

+### DID doc verification steps for a high-assurance did:web identifier

+For a high-assurance did:web, the following checks are carried out:

 1. Retrieve DID doc, check to see if valid format
 2. Determine from header the appropriate signature verification process.
 (3 are currently defined for the prototype)
-3. Check to see if website TLS public key is same as what is registered for the domain.
+3. Check DNSSEC TLSSA record if website TLS public key is same as what was registered for the website domain. (or DNS TXT record if DNSSEC is unavailable)
-4. Look up public key in DNS (either as TLSA or TXT record).
+4. Look up public key in DNSSEC TLSA record. (or DNS TXT record if DNSSEC is unavailabe)
-5. Verify DID doc using signature and looked up public key.
+5. Verify DID doc using signature and public key found in DNSSEC TLSA record. (or DNS TXT record in DNSSEC is unavailabe)
 6. Check to see if DID doc has not expired (< TTL).
 7. Return True if all checks passed, otherwise False if there is a failure on any test above

+If some of the checks fail or have to fall back to DNS (Steps 3,4 and 5), that means it cannot necessarily be relied on as a high-assurance did:web, but it can still be relied on at a lower level of assurance subject to the discretion of the relying party.

+## Setting up a trust root subdomain

-## Setting up subdomain for reverve proxy
+### Setting up subdomain for reverve proxy

 - Create subdomain on reverse proxy server (nginx) with service directive to forward to running instance.
 - Create symbolic link of server directive to ```sites-enabled```